darkoverlordofdata/dish/readme.md

 * generate import/export bindings.
 * generate the module header
 * add sugar for heap managemenr and pointer types
+* no SSA or TCA or other low level optimization - that is done by OdinMonkey/TurboFan

 ### example